The Magical Stories & Facts Behind Lepakshi Temple

 - Ardha Mandap– The beautiful sculptures of DWarkapalaka is on the entrance pillars of Ardha Mandap.
 The magnificent artwork on the ceiling depicts Lord Shiva in his 14 avatars.
 The Veerbhadra painting on this wall is around 24 feet tall.
 It is considered a giant mural in India.
 The core interior portion of this temple is the Garba Griha.
 This area is the connection to the Ardha Mandap.

-- Kalyan Mandap (Unfinished) – With 38 strong pillars, the open area marriage hall, also known as Kalyan Mandap, is created.
-The mandap is famous for believing that Shiv and Parvati got married here.
+- Kalyan Mandap (Unfinished) – The open area marriage hall, also known as Kalyan Mandap, is created with 38 strong pillars.
+It is famous for the belief that Shiv and Parvati got married here.
 Hence, you can watch unique sculptures of the wedding on these pillars.

 3. Hanging pillar